Valuation Guide

 What Marriage Value Is, in Plain Language

 When a leaseholder extends a lease, the new (longer) lease is worth more than the old lease plus the freeholder's interest added together separately.
 That extra value, created by combining the two interests, is called marriage value.
-Under the Leasehold Reform, Housing and Urban Development Act 1993 (the statute that gives leaseholders the right to extend), the leaseholder must pay 50 per cent of marriage value to the freeholder as part of the lease extension premium.
+Under the Leasehold Reform, Housing and Urban Development Act 1993 (the statute that gives leaseholders the right to extend), the leaseholder must pay 50 percent of marriage value to the freeholder as part of the lease extension premium.

 The crucial point: marriage value only applies if the lease has fewer than 80 years remaining when the leaseholder formally starts the extension process by serving a Section 42 notice.
 Above 80 years, marriage value is treated as nil.
 This is why the 80-year line is so important and so often quoted: extending above 80 avoids marriage value entirely; extending below 80 adds it on top of the basic premium.

-This guide explains the threshold, the mechanics of the calculation, three worked examples at different lease lengths and property values, where the Leasehold and Freehold Reform Act 2024 fits in, and how to decide whether to extend now or wait.
+This guide explains the threshold, the mechanics of the calculation, three worked examples at different lease lengths and property values, where the Leasehold and Freehold Reform Act 2024 fits in and how to decide whether to extend now or wait.

 Lease marriage value: guide to the 80-year threshold, the calculation, and what LAFRA 2024 changes